maba001/alpine-qemu/README.md

 - Microsoft Windows 3.1
 - Microsoft Windows 3.11

-In the meantime after giving it some thought, I also came up with a sister project called `alpine-qemu`.
+Both projects, this one and the sister project called `alpine-qemu` are now maintained in parallel.
-The idea was to have a smaller container footprint and to use newer versions of QEMU.
+Alpine gives a smaller container footprint and a newer version of QEMU.
+Debian is based on the latest stable release of Debian and therefore typically a few QEMU versions behind Alpine.
 Both containers work equally well and of course the QCOW2 files containing the actual OS, can be interchanged between the two.

 ## Purpose